numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Operator can be and, or, not, used to specify type of operation for conditional forwarding
+Operator specifies the type of operation that should be used for conditional forwarding value could be “and”, “or”, “not”
 </p>
 </td>
 </tr>